dgutman/DSA_Faceted_Search/README.md

 ## Ubuntu 16.04 Node Instructions
 The version of node that shits with default Ubuntu 16.04 is quite old  (mine had 3.5.2)

-I have tested this applicatino using node 4.1.2, and this is how I did the pm2 server as well (which was using 2.7.2)
+I have tested this applicatuin using node 4.1.2, and this is how I did the pm2 server as well (which was using 2.7.2)

 <code>
 cd ~
 curl -sL https://deb.nodesource.com/setup_6.x -o nodesource_setup.sh
+sudo bash nodesource_setup.sh
 </code>